PerryWu/pilla-lib-cfgApi/README.md

-# pilla-lib-cfgApi
+# pk-lib-cfgapi

-For more information, please visit the [githun](https://github.com/PerryWu/pilla-lib-cfgApi)
+For more information, please visit the [github](https://github.com/PerryWu/pk-lib-cfgapi)

 This is a libary for pillakloud related APPs to get json configurations